 Here I include both length, and width.
-Obviously you want a shoe, that fits you well in both dimensions, but keep in mind that it is a good idea to have your running shoe a bit longer, than your normal shoes.
+Obviously, you want a shoe that fits you well in both dimensions but keep in mind that it’s a good idea to have your running shoes a bit larger (in length) than your regular ones.
 I usually go half a size up.

 Cross-trainers, on the other hand, are a little bit heavier, have a wider middle sole to give you more stability, and less of a cushioning, compared to runners.

 They are designed to serve multiple purposes – whether it’s weightlifting, metabolic conditioning workouts (metcons), and even some running in-between (as long as it doesn’t come to long distances).

 Unlike runners, which lack lateral stability, cross-trainers are supposed to give you exactly that.
 There are a lot of good options out there, my personal favorite being the Nike Metcon series.